google-research/frame-interpolation/README.md

 Takes in a set of directories identified by a glob (--pattern).
 Each directory is expected to contain at least two input frames, with each contiguous frame pair treated as an input to generate in-between frames.
+Filenames of frames should be named such that when sorted, naturally with `natsort`, their desired order is unchanged.

 ```
 > python3 -m frame_interpolation.eval.interpolator_cli \